 Step 1: Create a Facebook Business page

-Before you even can start with Facebook recruiting, you’ll need to have an active Facebook Business page for your company.
+Before you can even start with Facebook recruiting, you’ll need to have an active Facebook Business page for your company.

-If your company is very big and hires very often, it might be wise to set up a separate page for all career related posts.
+If your company is very big and hires very often, it might be wise to set up a separate page for all career-related posts.
 For most cases, though, running all HR and marketing posts under the same Business page is good enough.

 Step 2: Share your company culture

-To build trust around your Business page, a good method is to share a little bit about your company culture – like photos or videos of the office or team events, funny quotes or wise words from the team members etc.
+To build trust around your Business page, a good method is to share a little bit about your company culture – like photos or videos of the office or team events, funny quotes or wise words from the team members, etc.